Adavi654/outty-adventure-matching-app/Sprint_3/README.md

 # 1. Forecast

-During the course of Sprint 2, because everyone in our team was fully present and available throughout the sprint, we were collectively operating at 100% capacity.
-We managed to complete 34 story points in this period.
+During Sprint 2, because everyone in our team was fully present and available throughout the sprint, we were collectively operating at 100% capacity.
+We completed 34 story points in this period.

-With our performance during Sprint 2 in mind, we opted to use our established velocity of 34 points as our baseline when calculating using Yesterday's Weather.
-Our team is projected to once again be operating at 100% capacity throughout the course of Sprint 3.
+Based on our performance during Sprint 2, we used our established velocity of 34 points as our baseline when applying the Yesterday's Weather forecasting pattern for Sprint 3.
+Our team is expected to once again be operating at 100% capacity during this sprint.
 Therefore, no adjustments are required for team availability.
-This means that our targeted points should be the product of 34 points and 100%, resulting in a workload of 34 target points once again.
+As a result, our forecast for Sprint 3 is 34 story points.

-This will be our final sprint for this project, and the completed story points from Sprint 3 will establish this team's final measured velocity.
+This will be our final sprint for the project, and the completed work from Sprint 3 will establish this team's final velocity.

 _________________________